 Work abroad sounds like an adventure to many people.
 However, job search in Portugal requires more than just the obvious Portugal CV with Portugal cover letter writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to find an employment in Portugal.
+You will experience problems that probably did not even come to your mind when you decided to find employment in Portugal.

-Do not take too lightly the influence a work in Portugal can have on the effect of your adventure!
+Do not take too lightly the influence work in Portugal can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar candidate selection criteria and extraordinary management culture.

 Most visits to Portugal are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.